 SD’s Digital Media program explores the intersection of technology and creativity, and invites students to study the important role that art plays in the digital age.
 From photography and art direction to animation, screenwriting, and soup-to-nuts film production, students learn the art of visual storytelling through personalized course sequences designed to feed their passions.

-From music exploration to pre-professional training—including our world-renowned strings Virtuoso Program—SD students develop a love of music including chorus, pop, strings, classical, composition, and more.
-Our world-class 300-seat concert hall, the Carol Franc Buck Hall of the Arts, provides unique opportunities for training, master classes, and performance.
+From rock band to our world-renowned Virtuoso Program for string musicians, SD students develop a love of music through instruction in chorus, jazz, pop, strings, classical, composition, and more.
+Our world-class Carol Franc Buck Hall of the Arts provides unique opportunities for training, master classes, and public performance.
 The Music Conservatory also includes 30 Rehearsal Studios and 25 professional Music Faculty.

-From classical ballet to hip-hop, jazz, contemporary, choreography, and more, the Dance program at SD is creative and collaborative, providing students with technical training that is appropriate to their age and development.
-Dancers of all levels explore, grow, and perform all year long at many all-school events culminating in the annual Spring Dance Concert.
+From classical ballet to hip-hop, jazz, and contemporary, the Dance program at SD is creative and collaborative, providing students with technical training and choreography instruction that is appropriate to their technical development.
+Dancers of all levels explore, grow, and perform at many all-school events, culminating in the annual Spring Dance Concert.

 Visual Arts at SD is a skills-based scope and sequence program that explores a variety of mediums, including photography, pottery, drawing, and painting.
 The department’s unique curriculum explores art history, technique, individual style, and the important role of artists whose work reflects current events, spirituality, beauty, politics, and more.